mzlatic1/MZ-AS800-Capstone-Source-Code/README.md

 ***Objective:*** Generate the root mean square error summary statistics by State.
 No additional parameters are required if the MZ_AS800_RUN_ALL_SCRIPTS.ps1 is ran, otherwise the user will need to incdicate the folder path that contains all of the necessary datasets.

 ### Contact Info
-Email: mzlatic1@jhu.edu
+Email: mzlatic1@jhu.edu<br />
-Name: Marko Zlatic
+Name: Marko Zlatic<br />
-Status: Graduate Student
+Status: Graduate Student<br />
-Degree: Master of Science in Geographic Information Systems
+Degree: Master of Science in Geographic Information Systems<br />
-University: Johns Hopkins University
+University: Johns Hopkins University<br />
-Graduatation Date: May 2024
+Graduatation Date: May 2024<br />